forestgrape/coronavirus/monitoring.md

 ### Testing Priorities at High Incidence
 1. Testing of risk patients.
 Reason: Appropriate treatment and prevention of spread (to other risk persons).
 2. Health care workers and other groups with contact to risk groups.
 Reason: Shield risk groups.
 3. How many people with respiratory disease symptoms have Covid-19.
+Reason: Appropriate advices for those experiencing respiratory symptoms.
 4. Tests to do contact tracing.
 Reason: Break infection chains.
 5. Sampling different population groups e.g. young people: students and school children, region based, incoming travelers.
 Reason: Have an overview what's going on to adapt measures.
 6. Monitoring respiratory diseases: influenza and common colds.